 This shift to virtual and hybrid performances is not just a temporary measure but the future of live music.
 Artists such as Dylan Galvin are demonstrating how embracing technology, and innovative engagement strategies will enable them to succeed in this new reality.

-Whether it's an intimate virtual concert or a dynamic hybrid event, musicians in Los Angeles are finding creative ways to connect with their audiences.
+Whether it's an intimate virtual concert or a dynamic hybrid event, musicians across Washington DC, Virginia, and Maryland are finding creative ways to connect with their audiences.
 And as technology continues to evolve, the possibilities are endless.

 In this new era, live music isn't just about the performance—it's about the connection between the artist and the audience.
 And that connection will never go out of style.